 If you are retailer looking to build an analytical foundation for price optimizations, a few important questions to explore are:

 When price optimization systems were first implemented 15-20 years ago, the rule of thumb was ‘more the merrier’ in terms of how much historical data was used in building the analytical models and calculating price elasticity.
-Similar to seasonality modeling in forecasting, the minimum requirements was usually around 2 years of transaction data.
+Similar to seasonality modeling in forecasting, the minimum requirements were usually around 2 years of transaction data.

 Then, the recession came and soon enough pretty much everything we knew about price elasticity, especially in apparel retail, went out the window because the fundamental market dynamics changed.
 Consumers had less money to spend, retailers had excess stock to sell, so within a few months, how consumers responded to 15% discount was re-defined.
 At times like this, data from two years ago is less relevant and recent transactions become more telling for predicting what is going to happen in the near future.
 Therefore, analytical models being used for markdown optimization should be constantly learning from recent trends and self-adjusting based on the latest available data.

 The most common approach to forecasting fashion or any short-life cycle product is to link it to a similar product that has sold in the past and assume they will behave similarly.
-However, for retailers that carry thousands of products on a given day, this process itself becomes quite laborious and error-prone, and relies heavily on the knowledge of the individual planners about past seasons products.
+However, for retailers that carry thousands of products on a given day, this process itself becomes quite laborious and error-prone and relies heavily on the knowledge of the individual planners about past seasons products.

 Another approach that has gained momentum over the years is Attribute-Based modeling.
-This requires that historical styles as well as the styles in the current collection are properly documented in terms of the attributes that influence their buying decisions.
+This requires that historical styles, as well as the styles in the current collection, are properly documented in terms of the attributes that influence their buying decisions.
 These attributes can vary across retailers, requiring each seller to perform their own analytics to help identify the most influential ones from whom reliable inferences can be drawn.

 Market dynamics can vary across geographies, and even across neighborhoods depending upon income levels, occupations, age groups, lifestyle, and level of competition.
 Often, it is not easy to pinpoint the specific factors that influence how customers respond to a 20% discount.
-It is worthwhile however, to explore whether there are significant differences across locations.
+It is worthwhile, however, to explore whether there are significant differences across locations.
 To incorporate this type of insight into forecasting, it is critical to do store-level price elasticity analysis to understand exactly how individual stores might behave in their response to price changes.

 Getting it right at a point in time does not necessarily guarantee that the price elasticity values will remain the same in the months and years to come.
 Over the last decade, machine learning based or self-calibrating analytical models are becoming more relevant as players in the market keep changing and socio-economic factors are undeniably impacting consumers decisions.